 This farmer participated in the production of butternut under the Pick and Pay contract since 2005.
 The cultivar Sunset was planted at a spacing of 0.5 m x1.0 m for a target population of 16000 plants.
-The records received from Mr. Kalawe indicated an average production yield of 6.5-7 ton/ha, which was far below the commercial potential of 25-30t/ha generally recorded in the area.
+The

 Figure 2.19 shows that the butternut crop was under irrigated throughout the growing season which could partly explain the below average yields realized.
 This emphasized the need to assist farmers with regard to the alignment of their irrigation scheduling in relation to crop water requirements and the irrigation system available.